YaronWittenstein/Yaronwittenstein/content/post/reinventing-myself-2019/index.md

 Besides only knowing the very basics of Rust and having no hands-on Rust experience, this position was about developing Smart-Contracts infrastructure.
 Meaning, having some compilation knowledge was also required.
 Besides, doing a Compilers course more than 10 years ago I didn't have any knowledge whatsoever.
 Actually, I had no knowledge about Blockchain or Smart-Contracts either.
 <br/>
-Obviously, this position seemed like one that will demand me to go out of my comfort zone and return in many terms to be a Rookie, and that was perfect for me.
+Obviously, this position seemed like one that will demand me to go out of my comfort zone.
+In many terms it forced me to do a substantial start over, and that was perfect for me.
 Luckily, I got the chance and got this position!
 <br/>
 I was ready to embark on this new journey, with much excitement and some fears how things will turn.